rwxrob/skilstak/docs/boost/2023/week18.md

 * What is the difference between `$@` and `$*`?
 * What are return values and when should I care about them?
 * What does `$?` contain?

-* Should I use tabs or spaces in shell code indentation?
-* How do I limit what happens based on different values?
-* How do I repeat something one or more times?
-* How do I read an entire file into a variable?
-* How do I do something to every line of a file?
-* What is "parameter expansion" and how can I use it?
-* How do I use regular expressions with shell/bash?

 Related: